vercel/next.js/examples/with-redux-toolkit/README.md

 The **Redux Toolkit** is intended to be the standard way to write Redux logic (create actions and reducers, setup the store with some default middlewares like redux devtools extension).
 This example demonstrates each of these features with Next.js

+## Typescript Setup

+- If you haven't already added typescript to your project, follow the instructions given [here](https://nextjs.org/docs/basic-features/typescript).
+If you are new to typescript, go through [this lesson](https://nextjs.org/learn/excel/typescript) on Typescript with Next.js.

+- Follow the instructions given on the Redux Toolkit [documentation](https://redux-toolkit.js.org/tutorials/typescript) to set up and use Redux Toolkit and React-Redux with Typescript

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example):